Non-disclosure agreement for business

 • If the information is not kept confidential, it will be more difficult for the company to demand that an employee or other party adhere to a non-disclosure agreement: if facts are already disclosed and well known, courts would struggle to honour such agreements.

-• This agreement is asking the employee to perpetrate an illicit act: i.e., requesting that they keep silent about a matter for which they are legally obligated to report.
+• If the agreement is asking the employee to perpetrate an illicit act: e.g., requesting that they keep silent about a matter for which they are legally obligated to report.

 To create your own non disclosure agreement or get help reviewing agreements, contact us here.